WebDevSimplified/React-Simplified-Beginner-Projects/use-array-hook/before/README.md

 # Before Getting Started

-The staring code for this project includes all the JSX/logic of using the hook already.
+The starting code for this project includes all the JSX/logic of using the hook already.
 The only thing you need to do is implement the `useArray` hook and import it into the `App.jsx` file.

 # Instructions